Will Florida Atlantic cover the spread vs. Illinois? Betting Trends, Record ATS

 Florida Atlantic vs. Illinois: Betting Trends, Record ATS, Home/Road Splits - December 5

 The No. 13 Florida Atlantic Owls (7-1) take a five-game winning streak into a road matchup with the No. 24 Illinois Fighting Illini (6-1), who have won four straight.
-The Fighting Illini are underdogs by 3.5 points in the contest, which starts at 6:30 PM ET (on ESPN) on Tuesday, December 5, 2023.
-The matchup has an over/under of 148.5 points.
+The Fighting Illini are underdogs by 3.5 points in the contest, which begins at 6:30 PM ET (on ESPN) on Tuesday, December 5, 2023.
+The matchup's point total is set at 148.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!